 to verify the accuracy of the information we receive;

 to assess your insurance needs and to assess the nature and level of the risk associated with your proposed insurance policy;

 to manage and administer your policy;

 to manage and investigate claims;

-to provide customer loyalty programmes and value added services;
+for customer loyalty programmes and offerings, and value-added services;

 for statistical analyses and the review and improvement of AXA’s products, services and processes;